pratik2894/open-source-campaign/.github/ISSUE_TEMPLATE/campaign-request.md

 - Why this is useful for Stackies*

 ## Quest 2 Learning Objectives
-*1. teaching the frontend framework
+*- teaching the frontend framework
- 2.how to connect the html , css and js in framework 3.teaching the routing , url's , middleware *
+ - how to connect the html , css and js in framework
+ - teaching the routing , url's , middleware *

 ## Quest 2 Deliverables
 *1.Quiz completion through the platform